-- Active Directory: A general-purpose network directory service.
-Active Directory also refers to the Windows implementation of a directory service.
+- Active Directory: A The Windows implementation of a general-purpose network directory service, Active Directory also refers to the Windows implementation of a directory service., which uses LDAP as its primary access protocol.
 Active Directory stores information about a variety of objects in the network.
-Importantly, userUser accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+User such as user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory, MS-KILE].
 Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
-[MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS. - Active Directory Domain Services (AD DS): A directory service (DS) implemented by a domain controller (DC).
+[MS ADTS] describes both forms.
+For more information, see [MS AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS), which are both described in [MS-ADOD]: Active Directory Protocols Overview. - Active Directory Domain Services (AD DS): A directory service (DS) implemented by a domain controller (DC).
 The DS provides a data store for objects that is distributed across multiple DCs.
 The DCs interoperate as peers to ensure that a local change to an object replicates correctly across DCs.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2 and [MS-ADTS].
-For information about product versions, see [MS-ADTS] section 1.
-See also Active Directory. - Active Directory Federation Services (AD FS): A Microsoft implementation of a federation services provider, which provides a security token service (STS) that can issue security tokens to a caller using various protocols such as WS-Trust, WS-Federation, and Security Assertion Markup Language (SAML) version 2.0. - Active Directory Lightweight Directory Services (AD LDS): A directory service (DS) implemented by a domain controller (DC).
+For more information, see [MS AUTHSOD] section 1.1.1.5.2 and [MS ADTS].
+For information about product versions, see [MS ADTS] section 1.
+See also Active Directory.
+AD DS is a deployment of Active Directory [MS-ADTS]. - Active Directory Federation Services (AD FS): A Microsoft implementation of a federation services provider, which provides a security token service (STS) that can issue security tokens to a caller using various protocols such as WS-Trust, WS-Federation, and Security Assertion Markup Language (SAML) version 2.0. - Active Directory Lightweight Directory Services (AD LDS): A directory service (DS) implemented by a domain controller (DC).
+AD LDS is a deployment of Active Directory [MS-ADTS].
 The most significant difference between AD LDS and Active Directory Domain Services (AD DS) is that AD LDS does not host domain naming contexts (domain NCs).
 A server can host multiple AD LDS DCs.
 Each DC is an independent AD LDS instance, with its own independent state.
 AD LDS can be run as an operating system DS or as a directory service provided by a standalone application (Active Directory Application Mode (ADAM)).
 For more information, see [MS-ADTS].
-See also Active Directory. - atomic transaction: A shared activity that provides mechanisms for achieving the atomicity, consistency, isolation, and durability (ACID) properties when state changes occur inside participating resource managers. - authentication: The ability of one entity to determine the identity of another entity. - authentication header (AH): An Internet Protocol Security (IPsec) encapsulation mode that provides authentication and message integrity.
-For more information, see [RFC4302] section 1. - binary large object (BLOB): A collection of binary data stored as a single entity in a database.
+See also Active Directory. - atomic transaction: A shared activity that provides mechanisms for achieving the atomicity, consistency, isolation, and durability (ACID) properties when state changes occur inside participating resource managers.

+authentication: The ability of one entity to determine the identity of another entity.

+authentication header (AH): An Internet Protocol Security (IPsec) encapsulation mode that provides authentication and message integrity.
+For more information, see [RFC4302] section 1.

+binary large object (BLOB): A collection of binary data stored as a single entity in a database.